What is nutrition coaching and why do we even need it?

 The Good News

 There is good news.
 There is another way.
 There are tons of research studies and literature proving that improved nutrition helps to unravel the causes of nutrition related diseases.
+Probably too much, but thats another story.

 It isn’t always entirely about the food.
 Sometimes we need to take the microscope off the food we eat and look at the world around us.
 Our OWN personal world and OUR relationships with the food we eat and the people that surround us.